elenakhusainova/EPI_Rshiny/README.md

 - Elena Khusainova

 Files ending with "_red" (stands for reduced) correspond to the app meant for publishing.
+Link: http://54.227.147.72:3838/EPI_red/